 To further expand, the clinical indications for the Company's technologies the Cell Pouch SystemTM may be used in patients who are candidates for an allograft transplant as an alternative to injecting islets into the portal vein of the liver which has been hypothesized to result in the a number of issues including but not limited to death of 50% or more of islets due to an instant blood-mediated inflammatory reaction (IBMIR), thrombosis and portal vein hypertension among other issues.
 Such patients would also normally be treated for life with a cocktail of immunosuppressant drugs to prevent islet rejection.
 The patients with the Cell PouchTM who have had an allograft transplant may be given either advanced antirejection therapy or could be given SertolinTM from a human source to reduce or eliminate the need for antirejection drugs.
 Due to the expectation that the Cell PouchTM will incorporate with tissue and become vascularized, providing a more organ-like environment for the transplanted islets and avoid IBMIR associated with islets transplanted into the portal vein, it may also be possible that the device may require fewer islet cells per patient than the conventional procedure and thus may be "islet-sparing".
 Furthermore, due to the proximity of the Cell PouchTM to the skin surface, imaging of the islets and vessels may be possible providing the ability of medical personnel to monitor the health of the islets over time.
 Improved efficiency, safety and efficacy of islet transplantation could serve to eventually increase the number of treatable patients and thus market share of the Cell PouchTM.
-The Company is in advanced stages of preparing to evaluate the Cell PouchTM in an allograft setting with advanced antirejection therapy in a first clinical study of the Cell PouchTM to be conducted at the University of Alberta, Canada under the guidance of Dr. James Shapiro, one of the originators of the Edmonton Protocol.
-In preparation for clinical trial initiation, the regulatory documents have been filed with Health Canada and are currently under review.
-The Company believes this will be the first assessment in humans of such a polymer device for therapeutic cell transplantation in the world.
+The Company is evaluating the Cell PouchTM in an allograft setting with advanced antirejection therapy in a first clinical study of the Cell PouchTM being conducted at the University of Alberta, Canada under the guidance of Dr. James Shapiro, one of the originators of the Edmonton Protocol.
+The Ethics Review Board at the University of Alberta has provided approval to begin the clinical study.
+Furthermore, Health Canada has provided clearance for the clinical evaluation of the Cell PouchTM.
+The Company believes this is the first assessment in humans of such a polymer device for therapeutic cell transplantation in the world.